-The remaining six constrictions — IC, LM, modified, IM, LF and full — will be of most interest to waterfowlers.
+The remaining six constrictions — improved cylinder (IC), light modified (LM), modified, improved modified (IM), light full (LF) and full — will be of most interest to waterfowlers.
 The average hunter is likely familiar with IC, modified and full, since many new shotguns come with these three chokes.
 The other three — LM, IM and LF — might be less familiar, but they are equally waterfowl-worthy.

 In the early days of steel shot, IC and modified were the only two recommended options.
 Armchair experts have dictated for years that IC is the choke of choice when shooting large steel shot, but in my experience, IC, like skeet, is too open for all but the closest of waterfowling situations.
 Conversely, a true full choke is often too tight for steel shot usage and is limited to lead shot only, although softer non-toxics, like bismuth, Hevi-Shot Classic Doubles, and Kent Tungsten Matrix, are safe to use in older, fixed, full-choke barrels.

 Modified remains a great all-around choice.
 In fact, if limited to only one choke, I’d probably choose modified, although LM would be a close second.

 Nestled between IC and modified, LM is somewhat of a forgotten constriction, but it’s a highly effective compromise.
 LM opens up fairly quickly for close-range work, yet maintains sufficient pattern density to be effective out to 40 yards.
 I’ve even seen some LM tubes that produce denser, more uniform patterns than modified.
 LM is a great choice for mid-range ducks.
 In fact, several tubes labeled as “decoy” are actually LM chokes.